Thanks for stopping by. You are currently logged in as a Guest

 4) When considering a block, think about the score, if they make a lone, how much would that hurt you?
 What would giving up two points do?
-It's the lesser of two evils.
+It is the lesser of two evils.

-5) Think about blocking when you have a large lead and want to protect that lead.
+5) Think about blocking when you have a large lead and want to protect that lead from a possible lone call.

-1) 1) You should not block from 3rd seat, it is the job of your partner (1st seat) to block.
-To block from 3rd seat is the same as telling your partner you don't trust his ability to play the hand.
-Blocking from both seats will also cause you to call far too many blocks, giving away points unnecessarily.
+1) You should not block from the third seat, it is the job of your partner (in first seat) to block.
+To block from third seat is the same as telling your partner you don't trust his ability to play the hand.
+Blocking from both seats will also cause your team to call far too many blocks, thus giving away points unnecessarily.

-2) Blocking is normally not a good idea at scores of 7 - 7, you could be just giving them the advantage.
+2) Blocking is normally not a good idea at scores of 7 - 7, as you could be just giving them the advantage.

 3) Generally, it is not advisable to block at low scores like 0 - 1.

 4) It is generally not advisable to block when you are losing.
 Your opponents are already ahead in points, don't help them by giving them more points.

 * As with most strategies in euchre, these guidelines are not absolute.
 Use your experience and intuitions guide you.

 A final bit of advice: if someone blocks you, think about discarding one of your boss cards to keep a sure losing trick.
 Let them think they called a block for nothing.